-For easy access to these and other amazing tours, consider staying at Airlie Beach which is known as the gateway to the Whitsunday Islands and the Great Barrier Reef.
+For easy access to these and other amazing tours, consider staying at Airlie Beach, which is known as the gateway to the Whitsunday Islands and the Great Barrier Reef.
 Tours booked through scenic flight operators such as GSL Aviation and cruise operators such as Cruise Whitsundays include a courtesy bus to pick you up at your hotel in Airlie Beach.

-Consider booking an apartment stay at Mirage Whitsundays – this stunning accommodation is close to the best bars, restaurants and boutique shops in the area.
+Consider booking an apartment stay at Mirage Whitsundays – this stunning accommodation is close to the best bars, restaurants, and boutique shops in the area.
 It also features convenient access to the scenic boardwalk from Airlie Beach to Cannonvale and Airlie Beach Lagoon – all must-visit spots when you find yourself in one of the most beautiful places in Australia.

 Great Barrier Reef

-It was quite a bummer when I couldn’t visit the Great Barrier Reef and thus, I was even more jealous to hear about my sister’s experience at the Great Barrier Reef, one of the most beautiful places in Australia or probably even in the world!
+It was quite a bummer when I couldn’t visit the Great Barrier Reef.
+Thus, I was even more jealous to hear about my sister’s experience at the Great Barrier Reef, one of the most beautiful places in Australia or probably even in the world!

-I say that without having visited it, but these are a few bucket list activities for the Great Barrier Reef.
+I say that without having visited it, these are a few bucket list activities for the Great Barrier Reef.

 It is on the coast of Queensland, a beautiful state in Australia, and it is even visible from outer space.
-It is home to countless underwater species but the largest coral reef in the world has more to do, you can dive (which I personally wouldn’t) but if you don’t want to snorkel or dive you could take a speedboat tour or even skydive.
+It is home to countless underwater species, but the largest coral reef in the world has more to do.
+You can dive (which I personally wouldn’t), but if you don’t want to snorkel or dive, you could take a speedboat tour or even skydive.
 You can see turtle hatchlings, spoil yourself with very abandoned places, explore the rainforest or go water rafting.

 Most of all you should plan a visit to Whitsunday Beach, one of the most beautiful beaches in the world where you can take a seaplane flight and discover the best beach from the air.

-Melbourne is actually like my second home and although Melbourne and Sydney are always in competition (especially among the inhabitants) and Sydney is probably one of the most wonderful cities in the world, Melbourne is the one that feels like home to me.
+Melbourne is actually like my second home, and although Melbourne and Sydney are always in competition (especially among the inhabitants) and Sydney is probably one of the most wonderful cities in the world, Melbourne is the one that feels like home to me.